 - Intel Xeon W-2245 or AMD Ryzen Threadripper Pro 3955WX CPU with a high clock speed of 3.90GHz.

 - Additionally, iRender provides NVLink (Request) which will help you increase the amount of VRAM to 48GB.
 This is a technology co-developed by Nvidia and IBM with the aim of expanding the data bandwidth between the GPU and CPU 5 to 12 times faster than the PCI Express interface.
-These servers are sure to satisfy Arnold artists/ studios with very complex and large scenes.
+These servers are sure to satisfy Arnold for Maya artists/ studios with very complex and large scenes.

 Below are our Multi-GPU server package with one of the best GPU and CPU in the market.

 Hopefully, the above information will help you better control the render quality and speed and have a better experience when working with Arnold for Maya.

 At iRender, we have developed multiple RTX 3090 workstations specifically optimized and configured for GPU rendering workflows, from single- GPU 1x RTX 3090 to Multi-GPU 2/4/6/8 x RTX 3090, you can choose one server that is suitable for your demand and your software to get started.
 You are guaranteed to experience maximum performance for your budget.
 Users will remotely connect to our server, install their software only one time and easily do any intensive tasks like using their local computers.
 We offer clients the powerful processor Intel Xeon W-2245 @ 3.90GHz / AMD Ryzen Threadripper Pro 3955WX @ 3.90GHz and up to 1 TB SSD to load your scene quickly.

 Register an account today for FREE TESTING COUPON to experience our service.
 Or contact us via WhatsApp: (+84) 912 785 500 for advice and support.